SurferJeffAtGoogle/python-docs-samples/appengine/mail/README.md

 ## App Engine UrlFetch Docs Snippets

-This sample application demonstrates different ways to request a URL on App Engine
+This sample application demonstrates different ways to send and receive email on App Engine